YonatanHen/Organization-managment-system-API/README.md

 - Werkzeug==3.0.4

 ### DB Setup
-Please make sure the Docker Desktop is running, then run the `shell/db_setup.sh` shell script to create a Docker volume and a container running PSQL DB, exposed to port `5432`.
+Please make sure the Docker Desktop is running, then run the `shell/db_setup.sh` shell script to create a Docker volume and a container running PSQL DB, exposed to port `5432` (change the credentials and URL in case they are different from those described in the example above).

 ### Rerun Virtual Environment and DB
 Simply run the `shell/start_venv.sh` script.